 This quite different project in the series presents a less demanding typographical challenge than the other, but hangs equally on the problem of an effective approach to handling space.

-The diagram has two separately functioning parts, one minor and the other primary: the kusala/akusala idea at left, minor, and the main idea describing relationships concerned in the Buddhist concept of the Four Noble Truths (suffering or burden, dukka, is real, an aspect of reality; suffering comes about from origin or causes, samudaya; suffering has an end, niroda; and the Eightfold Path leads, magga, to that end) filling out the bulk of the space and dominating the whole.
-Keeping the two parts distinct while keeping the poster a basically unified design was a principal concern.
+The diagram provides for two ideas, conceptually related but functioning separately, to be joined in one layout.
+The primary part describes relationships concerned in the Buddhist concept of the Four Noble Truths (suffering or burden, dukka, is real; suffering comes about from origin or causes, samudaya; suffering has an end, niroda; and the Eightfold Path leads, magga, to that end).
+The secondary part is the kusala/akusala opposition outlined at far left.

-In this project’s case (unlike that of the previous WisdomMe poster here), the initial draft submission was a design taken to the point of finish, for all intents.
-This is an unusual way to work, and risky, but I found it difficult to work out the scheme I wanted to propose without addressing many issues at a level of definition approaching potential finality.
-This had partly to do with what presented itself to me as the problem of balance and order in 2-dimensional space and partly to do with the way I saw that problem in turn constraining options for color and light/dark (‘value’) relationships.
+In this project’s case, my initial draft submission was a design taken to the point of finish, for all intents.
+This is an unusual way to work, and risky, but I found it difficult to work out the scheme I wanted to propose without addressing many issues at a level of definition approaching finality.
+This had partly to do with what presented itself to me as the problem of balance and order in 2-dimensional space and partly to do with the way I saw that spatial problem, in turn, constraining options for color and light/dark (‘value’) relationships.

 The client was satisfied with the proposal, happily.

 My scheme proposed doing without the diagram’s repetition of labels.
 I aimed to make some of the connections the diagram expresses through repeated text by way of color relationships instead.
 The client liked this direction.
 Further thought led to a decision to retain repetition of the labels’ initials (D for ‘dukka,’ S for ‘samudaya,’ etc.) only.
 Additional Pali term equivalents not in the diagram were introduced at this stage as well, boosting typographical density just a bit.